-The activities associated with this task will involve loading, road transportation via truck and trailer (approximately 30-tonne capacity), unloading, stockpiling, and management of the stockpiles.
+In addition to the material that has already been transported to Emplacement Cell Construction Site (Outer Harbour Laydown Area) during Stage 2A, up to 30,000 cubic metres (m3) of material from the MBD Site Compound is anticipated to be transported via road to the Emplacement Cell Construction Site during Stage 2B.The activities associated with this task will involve loading, road transportation via truck and trailer (approximately 30-tonne capacity), unloading, stockpiling, and management of the stockpiles.

-Light vehicle movements will be generated from construction workers accessing the MBD Site Compound.
-Parking will be provided for up to 76 workers on the MBD Site Compound (refer to Figure 2.3).
+Light vehicle movements will be generated from construction workers accessing the MBD Site Compound and Emplacement Cell Construction Site.
+Parking will be provided for up to approximately 100 workers at the MBD Site Compound and approximately 37 workers at the Emplacement Cell Construction Site (refer to Figure 2.3 and Figure 2.4).)